Fields of Study: Humanities, Social Sciences, Science, Engineering

 - Take a full-time course of study: a minimum of four courses and a minimum of 24 quarter/16 semester UC units.
-Most courses at McGill are worth 3 units which is equivalent to 6 quarter/4 semester UC units.
+Most courses at McGill are 3 units which is 6 quarter/4 semester UC units.

-- You can opt to take up to one-third (33%) of your total unit load per term on a pass/no pass basis.
+- You can take one of your four courses per term on a pass/no pass basis.

 Current Program Courses

 While many departments are open to international students, others have limited or no availability of courses.
 Check the availability of courses in each department before deciding on your academic plan.

 Course numbers at McGill are used to identify the UC division of the course: 100s are considered lower division; 200s are considered lower or upper division on a case-by-case basis; 300s and 400s usually considered upper division; 500+ are graduate-level courses are considered upper-division or graduate level on a course-by-course basis.